From Frustration to Flawless: Troubleshooting 3D Print Fails for Epic Cosplay Armor & Props

 * Normal (Grid/Lines/Zigzag): Traditional supports that build straight up from the bed or previous layers.
 Good for general use.

-* Tree Supports: Found in Cura (and similar experimental features in PrusaSlicer), these organic-looking supports branch out, minimizing contact with the model, often making them easier to remove with less surface scarring.
+* Tree Supports: Found in Cura (and similar experimental features in PrusaSlicer), these organic-looking supports branch out and minimize contact with the model.
+They’re usually easier to remove with less surface scarring.
 Excellent for complex organic shapes.

 3. Support Settings (Slicer Specific):

-* Support Z Distance: This is the vertical gap between the top of the support and the bottom of your print.
+* Support Z Distance: The vertical gap between the top of the support and the bottom of your print.
 A larger gap makes removal easier but can lead to droop.
 A smaller gap provides better support but can fuse.
 Start with 0.2mm for a 0.4mm nozzle.

-* Support Interface: An interface layer (a dense pattern) on top of the supports can improve the print surface quality where the support meets the model.
+* Support Interface: An interface layer (a dense pattern) on top of the supports improves the print surface quality where the support meets the model.

 * Support Density: How much infill your supports have.
 More density means stronger supports, but harder removal and more material use.